An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

-The second fundamental challenge arises from the significant degradation of the statistical performance of Wasserstein-based statistical analysis in high-dimensional settings.
+Despite its intuitive definition and excellent properties, the Wasserstein distance presents a number of challenges for large-scale problems.
+The first challenge is the computational complexity.
+Let $P_n$ and $Q_m$ be empirical measures from $n$ and $m$ i.i.d.\ observations from $P,\ Q\in\mathcal P_p(\mathbb R^d)$.
+If $n=m$, computing the Wasserstein distance between the empirical measures entails a cost that scales at a rate of $n\log(n)$ for $d=1$, using its closed-form expression as the $L^p$-norm between the quantile functions.
+For general $d>1$, no such simplification exists, and computing the Wasserstein distance requires solving a linear program, which scales as $O(n^3)$ \cite{COTFNT}, limiting its applicability to domains with a heavy reliance on large-scale data.
+The second challenge arises from the significant degradation of the statistical performance of Wasserstein-based analysis in high-dimensional settings.
 Understanding the convergence rates of empirical estimates of the distance to the theoretical values is a fundamental task.
-Under suitable moment assumptions, \cite{Fournier2015rateConvergence,Weed2019sharpAsymptotic} proved that if $P=Q$ and $d>2p$, then $\mathbb{E}(\w_p^p(P_n,Q_n))$ converges to 0 at the rate $n^{-p/d}$.
+Under suitable moment assumptions, \cite{Fournier2015rateConvergence,Weed2019sharpAsymptotic} proved that if $P=Q$ and $d>2p$, then $\mathbb{E}(\w_p^p(P_n,Q_n))$ converges to zero at the rate $n^{-p/d}$.
 Similarly, if $P\neq Q$ and $d\geq 5$, assuming that both measures are absolutely continuous and sub-Weibull, \cite{manole2024sharpConvergence} showed that $\mathbb{E}(\w_p^p(P_n,Q_n)- \w_p^p(P,Q))$ converges at the rate $n^{-\min(2,p)/d}$, demonstrating that the Wasserstein distance suffers from the curse of dimensionality.

-This undesirable asymptotic behavior hinders the statement of central limit theorems for the Wasserstein distance in arbitrary dimension, both for $P=Q$ and $P\neq Q$, provided that $P$ and $Q$ are sufficiently regular.
-The first result in arbitrary dimension was established in \cite{delBarrio2019generalDimension}, where a central limit theorem for the empirical Wasserstein distance centered at its expected value was given, under mild assumptions, for $p=2$.
-This was later extended in \cite{delBarrio2024CLTgeneral} to a broader class of cost functions, including $c(x,y) = \|x - y\|^p$ for $p > 1$, yielding the central limit theorem
+This unfavorable asymptotic behavior hinders the derivation of central limit theorems (CLTs) for the Wasserstein distance in arbitrary dimensions, both for $P=Q$ and $P\neq Q$, when $P$ and $Q$ are sufficiently regular.
+The only available result in arbitrary dimension was first established in \cite{delBarrio2019generalDimension} for $p=2$, and later extended in \cite{delBarrio2024CLTgeneral} to a broader class of cost functions, including $c(x,y)=\|x-y\|^p$ for $p>1$, yielding the CLT